linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/12 Binomial Option Pricing - Basic Concepts.md

 Notice that if we think of  $r_f$  as the dividend yield on the foreign currency, these two equations look exactly like those for an index option.
 In fact, the solution is the same as for an option on an index: Set the dividend yield equal to the foreign risk-free rate and the current value of the index equal to the spot exchange rate.

 Figure 9 prices a dollar-denominated American put option on the euro.
-The current exchange rate is assumed to be  $1.05/€ and the strike is$ 1.10/€.
+The current exchange rate is assumed to be  \$1.05/€ and the strike is\$ 1.10/€.
 The euro-denominated interest rate is 3.1\%, and the dollar-denominated rate is 5.5\%.

 Because volatility is low and the option is in-the-money, early exercise is optimal at three nodes prior to expiration.